-KYOU Beauty Salon located just 5 minutes from the Las Vegas Strip on Spring Mountain Road is dedicated to keeping our customers, potential customers and beauty enthusiasts up-to-date and informed on a variety of topics related to beauty care.
+KYOU Thai Massage & Beauty Spa located just 5 minutes from the Las Vegas Strip on Spring Mountain Road is dedicated to keeping our customers, potential customers and beauty enthusiasts up-to-date and informed on a variety of topics related to beauty care.
 This particular topic discusses "How to Look After Your Nails Post-Manicure."

 We all know how good it feels to get a manicure, it can help us to feel put together and fresh.
 Manicures can last between 24 hours to two weeks, however, if you look after your nails and keep them in top condition, they can last longer.
 Plus, it’s even more TLC for your hands and nails, what more could you want?

-KYOU Beauty Salon has curated some tips to help you to get the most out of your manicure.
+KYOU Thai Massage & Beauty Spa has curated some tips to help you to get the most out of your manicure.

 Cuticle Oil is Your Best Friend!